SOFTS-Robusta coffee climbs to 12-year high on tight supplies

-LONDON, May 22 (Reuters) - Robusta coffee futures on ICE climbed to a 12-year peak on Monday, buoyed by supply tightness driven by strong demand, while arabica prices eased.
+NEW YORK/LONDON, May 22 (Reuters) - Robusta coffee futures on ICE climbed to a 12-year peak on Monday, on supply tightness driven by strong demand, while arabica prices eased.

 COFFEE